 Students must achieve Satisfactory Academic Standing in their final year of the program; present credit (CR or a minimum University of Alberta grade of D or equivalent) in all program requirements; and present a graduation average of at least 2.1.
 The graduation average is a cumulative measure of a student's grade points obtained while registered in the Faculty in all years and terms, including Spring/Summer.
 It is the quotient of (a) the total number of grade points earned by a student in courses credited to the degree and (b) the total weight of those courses.

-Degree With Distinction
+3. Degree With Distinction

-Degrees with Distinction shall be awarded to students who achieve a GPA of 3.5 or higher on the last \star 64.5 that are taken in, or are approved specialization electives of, the Faculty and are included in the calculation of GPA.
+Degrees with Distinction shall be awarded to students who achieve a GPA of 3.5 or higher on all courses taken in the program.

-Doctor of Pharmacy (PharmD)
+Doctor of Pharmacy (PharmD) for Practicing Pharmacists